leangjia/blender_docs/manual/render/freestyle/parameter_editor/line_style/strokes.rst

 Sort Key
    A sort key is used to determine the stacking order of lines.

-   Distance from camera
+   Distance from Camera
       Lines closer to the camera lie on top of further lines.
-   2D length
+   2D Length
       Longer lines lie on top of shorter lines.
    Projected X, Y
       Sort by the projected X or Y value in the image coordinate system.